Miguigg/Dossier/README.md

 ```
 So, you can see that the app includes two node projects.
 A web app to manage news a see the results of the tests and a server to connect the app to the ai api and to scrap the articles

+## Configure Firebase on the main App

+To do this, you must go to Dossier/src/utils/firebase.js and paste the configuration of the Firebase control panel on the firebaseConfig object

 ## Configure Mistral

 Mistral is the truly free AI used on this project, To configure it you must